mcclure/emily/doc/manual.md

 ## Sequencing

 All Emily values are functions; this means they map one value to one value, and evaluating the map may optionally have a side effect.
-The order evaluations (and thus, potentially, side effects) occur in is precise.
+The order in which evaluations (and thus, potentially, side effects) occur is precise.

 Consider a program as a list of statements.
 Statements are separated by semicolons or newlines.
 The statements are executed one after the other.